OlivierToscano/erc721-demo-nft/hardhat/README.md

-# Sample Hardhat Project
+# ERC721 deployed with Hardhat

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+It comes with a sample contract, a test for that contract, and a script that deploy that contract.

 ## Requierements